maciejkos/starter-hugo-research-group/content/about.md

 At the end of the first in-person meeting, we will schedule a phone call with you for three weeks later.
 This phone call is meant to see how you are doing with the app and whether you have any questions.
 We will check in again 2 months later and then schedule the second lab visit, 6 months after the first.
 The third lab visit will happen 12 months after the start of the study.
 The second and third lab visits will be similar to the first (thinking and movement tasks, EEG).
 During the third visit, we will remove the data collection app from your phone.

+Finally, between in-person visits, we will ask you to complete brief (10-15 min) thinking tests at home at months 2, 4, 8, and 10.

 {{< /spoiler >}}

 {{< spoiler text="**Will I be compensated for my participation in this study?**" >}}